 Energy Efficiency in the Gulf Cooperation Council

 The demand for energy continues to rise at a rapid pace in the Gulf Cooperation Council (GCC) countries, and the need for energy efficiency grows with it.
-The first factor is increasing electricity use by individuals.
+The first contributing factor is rising electricity use by individuals.
 For example, per capita electricity consumption in Saudi Arabia increased by about 200% between 1985 and 2014, according to the King Abdullah Petroleum Studies and Research Center (KAPSARC).

 The population in the GCC also grew more than 4% per year between 2004 and 2014.
 Higher energy use means more significant savings from improving energy efficiency.
 Saudi Arabia still uses less electricity per capita than the US, but it uses more than the EU.
 However, both the US and the EU decreased energy consumption per capita early in the 21st century.
 The GCC has clearly reached the point where future growth requires higher energy efficiency rather than rising energy consumption.